wyp1125/SeqEnhDL/README.md

 ```
 python3 rnn_enh_pred.py -p1 data/hepg2.rnn.pred.pos.fea -p2 data/hepg2.rnn.pred.neg.fea -m model/rnn.enh.pred.meta -o rnn.enhancer.pred.outcome
 ```
+Note that in the case that true enhancers are unknown in the prediction datasets, a postive and a negative input files are still needed.
 3) **Train multiple ML models for enhancer prediction** First make sure sklearn library is installed.
 Use python3 to compile and run
 ```